-West to the East during the season which explain the WSHL and ESHL locations.
+period, June-September); Roehrig et al. (2011) show that the SHL tends to migrate from the west to the east during the season, which explains the WSHL and ESHL locations.
 The Saharan location has been used in some climate studies (Lavaysse, 2015; Taylor et al., 2017).